 As a debtor, you face the same outcomes, but instead of receiving any money, you can expect to return the amount of money that you borrowed or possibly less if your debt collection attorney can negotiate the amount down.

 In any case, the matter should be resolved in the end and neither side should have to bother the other again.
 A debt collection attorney is the best defence from being taken advantage of, so if you feel that you can’t handle either a creditor or a debtor on your own, a debt collection lawyer will be able to help you.

 1. Amicably: It is done by contacting the debtor by telephone or in writing; by compiling, transmitting and recording the payment commitments assumed by the debtors until the debt is extinguished in full.

-2. By court: It is done through the action of the debtor in court, in order to recover the debt.
-A debt collection lawyer can help you with: developing and transmitting legal actions against the debtor; your representation before the court; your representation in the appeal / appeal file
+2. By the court: It is done through the action of the debtor in court, in order to recover the debt.
+A debt collection lawyer can help you with: developing and transmitting legal actions against the debtor; your representation before the court; your representation in the appeal/appeal file

 3. Through forced execution: It is accomplished by registering the enforcement request for the role of the court bailiff designated by the court and keeping in touch with him until the completion of the forced execution and recovery of the debt

-4. Through insolvency proceedings: It is done through your representation at the creditors’ meetings and, if necessary, the contestation of the acts performed by the judicial administrator-liquidator, if they do not correspond to the legal provisions or do not lead to recovery of the debt from the debtor.
+4. Through insolvency proceedings: It is done through your representation at the creditors’ meetings and, if necessary, the contestation of the acts performed by the judicial administrator-liquidator if they do not correspond to the legal provisions or do not lead to the recovery of the debt from the debtor.

 Are you looking for a lawyer specialized in Debt Collection & Enforcement procedures?